ttsugriy/tigerbeetle/docs/COMMUNITY_PROJECTS.md

 # Community Projects

-This page is for projects developed by the community.
-They are not officially supported by TigerBeetle but we do our best to support them anyway!

 If you've made a project and would like to be featured here, open a pull request for this page!

-## Applications
+## Applications in the Wild

 * [Plain Text Accounting with TigerBeetle](https://github.com/pondersource/pta-tb-experiment#pta-tb-experiment)

-## Database Clients
+## Database Clients Made With :heart: By The Community

+They are not officially supported by TigerBeetle but we do our best to support them anyway!

+Keep in mind before our first release there will be frequent breaking changes.
+We integration-test all first-party clients but third-party clients may lag behind.

 * [tigerbeetlex](https://github.com/rbino/tigerbeetlex): An Elixir client for TigerBeetle
 * [tigerbeetle-cpp](https://github.com/kassane/tigerbeetle-cpp): TigerBeetle C++ Client